junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He glances at Cas and runs right into his eyes.
 Dean adds, "He's a close friend -- our best friend, really."
 He lowers his eyes, looking at the tip of his boots.
 His mind briefly pops a voice, quietly asking if that's the best word he can find to describe Cas, and he tells it, out of habit, *yes it is*.
 He looks back up at the crowd.

-Ellen and Jo smiles small, and Bobby nods once.
+Ellen and Jo smile small, and Bobby nods once.
 Ash gives Cas a once-over, and the other folks just listen to him intently.

 Dean carries on explaining the dying angel situation and the crashing Heaven problem to them.
 Which turns out to be a way longer explanation and storytelling than he expected.
 He has to go all the way back to Abaddon to explain the First Blade, then Mark of Cain, then the Darkness, to finally reach the part of explaining what's causing all those angels dying.